Khost: 19th and 20th centuries

-During the Second Anglo-Afghan War, British forces led by Lord Roberts entered Khost during the second British invasion of Afghanistan during the conflict.
+During the Second Anglo-Afghan War, British forces led by Lord Roberts invaded Khost from what is now Pakistan.
 Approximately 8,000 raiders from the Mangal tribe, which had a long tradition of resisting outside control, launched several attacks on weakly protected British supply convoys in Khost.
-In reprisal, Lord Roberts ordered his forces to attack eleven Mangal villages which had launched raids that murdered several camp followers, resulting in them being sacked and burnt.
+In reprisal, Lord Roberts ordered his forces to attack eleven Mangal villages which had launched raids that murdered several of his camp followers, resulting in them being sacked and burnt.
 Once news of the reprisals became known in Britain, his political opponents in the British Parliament criticized Lord Roberts' actions.
 At the end of the conflict, British forces withdrew from Khost.

 Khost rebellions

 Between 1856 and 1925, Khost was the site of three rebellions, lasting from 1856 to 1857, 1912, and 1924–1925 respectively.

 During the Soviet–Afghan War, Khost was the object of a siege that lasted for more than eight years.
-Soon after the invasion of Afghanistan by Soviet troops, Afghan guerillas took control of the only land route between Khost and Gardez, effectively putting a stop to the Soviet advance.
+Soon after the invasion of Afghanistan by Soviet troops, Afghan mujahideen took control of the only land route between Khost and Gardez, effectively putting a stop to the Soviet advance.

 During the assault on the Zhawar Kili Cave complex, the Soviets used the Khost Airfield as an initial staging ground to insert troops into the combat zone, using Mil Mi-8 armed helicopter transport ships.

-As of April 1995, Khost was under the control of the Taliban.
+By April 1995, Khost was under the control of the Taliban.